iammatthi/terminal-portfolio/public/_files/about.md

-# About me
+---
+title: 'About me'
+---

-I am a software and web developer from Switzerland with 7 years of experience.
+I am a software and web developer from Switzerland.

 Well-organized person, problem solver and passionate about learning new things.